dimensionalpocket/dp-site/README.md

 4. **Phase 4**: Email services (DpsMailerApi, DpsMailerWeb)
 5. **Phase 5**: Additional language support and ecosystem expansion

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-As this ecosystem grows, contribution guidelines will be established for each component.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.